Chapter 14: Line and Polygon Examples

 - 14_12c_Draggable_Distance - Create a route that connects two places.

-- 14_13a_Single_polygon - Change center and create a polygon with 4 points and fill with a different color.
+- 14_13a_Single_polygon - Change center and create a polygon and fill with a different color.

-- 14_13b_Draggable_polygon - Change center and create a polygon with 4 points and fill with a different color.
+- 14_13b_Draggable_polygon - Change center to a more northerly location and create a polygon with 4 points and fill with a different color.

-- 14_13c_Point_in_Polygon - Change center and create a polygon with 4 points and fill with a different color.
+- 14_13c_Point_in_Polygon - Change center and create a polygon and fill with a different color.